skx/gobasic/README.md

 gobasic is very simple, and just requires the name of a BASIC-program to execute.
 Write your input in a file and invoke `gobasic` with the path.

-For example the following program was useful to test my implementation of the `TOTO` primitive:
+For example the following program was useful to test my implementation of the `GOTO` primitive:

      10 GOTO 80
      20 GOTO 70